Allodynia and Migraine: Why Touch Can Feel Painful During an Attack

 Allodynia is one of the clearest signs that migraine is more than “just a headache.”
 It shows how sensitive the nervous system can become during an attack, turning ordinary touch into pain.

 If you experience allodynia, it may be helpful to track when it appears and discuss it with a healthcare professional.
-Treating migraine early, reducing sensory stress, and supporting your overall migraine threshold may all play a role in better long-term management.
+Treating migraine early, reducing sensory stress, and supporting your overall migraine-management plan may all play a role in longer-term management.

 Further reading and evidence:

-If you are interested in the ingredients and supportive options mentioned in this article, you may wish to review the wider evidence for yourself, which is only fair.
+If you are interested in the ingredients and supportive options mentioned in this article, you may wish to review the wider evidence for yourself.
 Independent migraine guidance and educational resources from recognised sources in the UK, Germany, Australia, and the USA include discussion of riboflavin (vitamin B2), and some also discuss coenzyme Q10, magnesium, feverfew and other supportive ingredients.

 Readers can review these sources for themselves here: